Empiria/llm-prompts/reference/jj-reference.md

 ### Common Issues

 **Split command hanging**: The split command opens an interactive diff editor.
 If it appears to hang, check if an editor window opened or try setting `--tool` to specify your preferred diff editor.

+**Split command limitations**: `jj split` with file arguments may create empty changes if files don't exist in the current revision.
+Use `jj squash` to move files between changes instead.

 **Empty changes**: Use `jj abandon` to remove empty changes, or `jj squash -r <empty-change>` to fold them into their parent.